jsk-ros-pkg/jsk_aerial_robot/robots/beetle_omni/README.md

 We need two notebooks, one as ground station and the other for visual feedback.

+**MoCap Computer**

+1. Run the software for the data glove and calibrate it.
+Note that the ip should be set to the ros master computer.
+2. Check the MoCap is set correctly.

+If there is something wrong with glove connection, please refer to https://stretchsense.my.site.com/defaulthelpcenter26Sep/s/article/Studio-Glove-and-Dongle-Setup?language=en_US

 **Onboard Computer**

 Four terminals are needed.